vueuse/vueuse/packages/rxjs/useObservable/index.md

 # useObservable

 Use an Observable, return a ref and automatically unsubscribe from it when the component is unmounted.
+It also returns an `onError` hook registration point that can be used to register handlers for errors that are emitted by the observable.

 ## Usage